justbuchanan/bazel_rules_qt/readme.md

 ## Usage

-You can either copy the qt.BUILD and qt.bzl files into your project or if you're using git, add this project as a submodule.
+You can either copy the qt.BUILD and qt.bzl files into your project, add this project as a submodule if you're using git or use a git_repository rule to fetch the rules.

 Configure your WORKSPACE to include the qt libraries: